sobamask22/CarSales-PowerBI/README.md

 bmw

 ### Highlights:
-- The revenue Year over Year % decrease of -0.06
-- The Sales Year over Year % decrease of -0.18
+- Year over Year Performance: Revenue declined by 0.06%, while total sales saw a 0.18% decrease between 2013 and 2014.
+- Seasonal Sales Trends: The line chart reveals a recurring dip in sales every April, followed by a spike in June and a gradual decline toward year-end.
-- Line chart shows a significant dip in sale every April, spike up again in June and back down towards the end of the year
+- Top Revenue Generating makes: The line chart reveals a recurring dip in sales every April, followed by a spike in June and a gradual decline toward year-end.
-- Top 5 car makes generating the most revenue.
-Ford generating the most with 454M
-- The number of sales per the transmission type.
-The most sold was automatic with 77k
-- Compares the MMR of all cars to the actual revenue made
+- Transmission Type Breakdown: - Sales by transmission type show automatic vehicles as the most popular, accounting for 77 thousand units sold.
+- MMR vs Actual Revenue: A comparative analysis highlights the difference between the Manheim Market Report (MMR) values of all vehicles and their actual sale revenue.
-- Shows on the map the states where cars were sold
+- Geographical Sales Distribution: A map visualization displays the states where vehicles were sold, offering insight into regional market activity.

 ## Recommendations:

 ## Tech Stack:
-- Microsoft Excel CSV: Used to store the data
+- Microsoft Excel CSV: Used as the storage format for importing and exporting structured datasets

-- Python: Data cleaning used Extraction of unique tables into separate CSV files for analysis
+- Python: Used for data cleaning and preprocessing, including the extraction of unique tables into separate CSV files for targeted analysis

-- Power BI Desktop: Main platform for data visualization and reporting/ - Dashboard creation for interactive market insights and stakeholder storytelling
+- Power BI Desktop: Main platform for data visualization and reporting.
+Enables interactive dashboard creation to support market insights

-- Exploratory Data Analysis (EDA) with Power BI and matplotlib/seaborn.

-- Power Query: Data transformation and preparation
+- Power Query: Used for Data transformation, cleaning and preparation prior to modelling

-- DAX (Data Analysis Expressions): Creation of KPIs and dynamic filters
+- DAX (Data Analysis Expressions): Used to create calculated measures, KPIs, and dynamic filters for enhanced interactivity and analytical depth

 - Data Modeling: Establishing relationships between tables for accurate filtering